Annotated Bibliography

 love in their lives often turn to food instead.

-The Zen of Eating: Ancient Answers to Modern Weight Problems shows how Buddhist principles can be
+The Zen of Eating: Ancient Answers to Modern Weight Problems shows how Buddhist

 The best part of Diets Don't Work: Stop Dieting, Become Naturally Thin, Live a Diet-Free Life